aws/karpenter-provider-aws/website/content/en/docs/concepts/settings.md

 ## ConfigMap

 Karpenter installs a default configuration via its Helm chart that should work for most.
 Additional configuration can be performed by editing the `karpenter-global-settings` configmap within the namespace that Karpenter was installed in.

+If you want to manage the ConfigMap separately from the helm chart, set `manageConfigMap: false` in the helm values.
+This can be useful to e.g. manage the IAM roles, the corresponding ServiceAccount and the ConfigMap with tools like terraform or pulumi.

 ```yaml
 apiVersion: v1